Quantum violations in the Instrumental scenario and their relations to the Bell scenario: Discussion

 We have shown here that the Bell and Instrumental scenarios are closely related.
-Though correlations in the simplest Bell scenario, the CHSH scenario, always admit a classical model if they are \emph{directly} projected on the Instrumental scenario, we have shown that their non-classical nature is \emph{entirely} preserved in the Instrumental scenario provided some purely classical local processing is first applied on Alice's side.
+Though correlations in the simplest Bell scenario, the CHSH scenario, always admit a classical model if they are \textit{directly} projected on the Instrumental scenario, we have shown that their non-classical nature is \textit{entirely} preserved in the Instrumental scenario provided some purely classical local processing is first applied on Alice's side.
 This finding has important implications: given some non-classical resource $p(ab|xy)$ in an arbitrary Bell scenario, determining whether this resource gives rise to a non-classical behavior in the Instrumental scenario cannot simply be answered by considering the Instrumental probabilities $p(ab|x)=p(ab|x,y=a)$ (and determining if they are in the classical Instrumental polytope, e.g., using linear programming).
 Instead, one should also take into account all possible local classical transformations that can be applied to the given non-classical correlation $p$.
-By failing to consider such trivial, free transformations of a correlation one obtains false negatives from the standard causal inference tools -- correlations appear to be compatible with the classical Instrumental DAG, but actually are not\footnote{Such free transformations are analogous to the concept of \emph{interventions} in the classical causality literature and are known to improve the reliability of causal inferences \cite{Pearlbook}.}.
+By failing to consider such trivial, free transformations of a correlation one obtains false negatives from the standard causal inference tools -- correlations appear to be compatible with the classical Instrumental DAG, but actually are not\footnote{Such free transformations are analogous to the concept of \textit{interventions} in the classical causality literature and are known to improve the reliability of causal inferences \cite{Pearlbook}.}.
 This observation applies to other DAGs derived from Bell-type scenarios, such as the Signalling-Between-Outputs scenario of \figref{fig.DAG_sbo}.

-Another outcome of our results is that they lead to Instrumental versions of the CHSH, tilted CHSH, and chained Bell inequalities (see Appendix~\ref{sec:appendix}) that requires less input choices than their standard Bell versions.
-We have briefly discussed the potential of such Instrumental inequalities for DI randomness certification, but this is an issue that deserves further investigation.
-It is an interesting open question whether there exists Instrumental inequalities which cannot be reduced to standard Bell inequalities via local processing, as the ones we introduced here.
+Another outcome of our results is that they lead to Instrumental versions of the CHSH, tilted CHSH, and chained Bell inequalities (see Appendix~\ref{sec:appendix}) that requires fewer input choices than their standard Bell versions {while preserving their fundamental quantum properties.} It is an interesting open question whether there exists Instrumental inequalities which cannot be reduced to standard Bell inequalities via local processing, as the ones we introduced here.